ayota/github_basics/workflow.md

 # fun_3000 workflow basics

+This guide covers the main actions y'all will need to perform as a member of the research lab and contributor to fun_3000.
+In addition to establishing norms of what each facet of github means in the context of the project workflow, the guide also contains a cheat sheet of the terminal commands to accomplish these so y'all won't have to go hunting around for them.

 ## navigation
 * [I want to set up fun_3000 on my local machine ...](#i-want-to-set-up-fun3000-on-my-local-machine-)
 * [I want to open an issue ...](#i-want-to-open-an-issue-)